S-25 Microphone Kit

 - all the screws and wires needed to build the microphone.
 Just add solder.

-- a swivel mount for connecting the mic to a mic stand.
+- an upgraded, heavy-duty swivel mount for connecting the mic to a mic stand

 About the Build Process

 Completing the microphone requires soldering approximately 30 components and 5 wires.
-If you have never soldered before, we recommend practicing on an inexpensive "learn to solder" kit first.
+If you have never soldered before, we recommend practicing on an inexpensive soldering practice kit first.

-You will need to supply a soldering iron, ideally one with adjustable temperature so that you can set the temp to 650-700°F. Colder irons are harder to use.
+You will need to supply a soldering iron, ideally one with adjustable temperature so that you can set the temp to 700 degrees F. Colder irons are harder to use.

 We have listed a full set of recommended DIY audio tools.
 The required list is: soldering iron, solder, side cutters.
 Helpful and recommended additions: tweezers, magnifying glass, 99% alcohol or flux cleaner, multimeter.
 You would only need solder wick or a desoldering iron if you install a component incorrectly and need to remove it.